ecanlar/EvaAdriana-ArgumentFallacy/README.md

 	- SBERT
 	- ALBERT
 	- DeepSeek-R1:
 		PROMPT.
-You task is to detect the type of fallacy in the Text Snippet.
+You task is to detect if there is fallacy in the Text Snippet.
 The label can be [ESPECIFICAR AQUÍ LAS ETIQUETAS] ▶ Text Snippet: [SAMPLE]
 		▶ Label: